briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 (ORC 128.01)

 2. _(b)_ No person shall knowingly use the telephone number of the 9-1-1 system established under Ohio R.C.
-Chapter 128 to report an emergency if he knows that no emergency exists.
+[Chapter 128][ORC Chapter 128] to report an emergency if he knows that no emergency exists.

 3. _(c)_ No person shall knowingly use a 9-1-1 system for a purpose other than obtaining emergency service.

 4. _(d)_ No person shall disclose or use any information concerning telephone numbers, addresses, or names obtained from the data base that serves the public safety answering point of a 9-1-1 system established under Ohio R.C.
-Chapter 128, except for any of the following purposes or under any of the following
+[Chapter 128][ORC Chapter 128], except for any of the following purposes or under any of the following circumstances:
-circumstances:

     1. _(1)_ For the purpose of the 9-1-1 system;